 5905 Wilshire Blvd.
 Los Angeles, CA 90036 | map |

-Opening: 2025.
-The new building will contain a theatre that's intended to be a replacement for LCMA's Bing Theatre, demolished in 2020.
+The new 900 foot long building will contain a theatre that's intended to be a replacement for LCMA's Bing Theatre, demolished in 2020.
+The building will have entrances on both sides of Wilshire Blvd.

 Seating: It's projected to be about 300.